5. Controllers

 This just ensures we have the latest copy of main from GitHub.

-At this point there should be no one else making changes there, but in the future if you're collaborating, then it's entirely possible your colleagues will have been making changes.
-It's therefore always useful to start a feature branch from a recent version of main (you never know a colleague may have implemented the feature or fixed the bug you're about to work on already!)
+At this point there should be no one else making changes, but in the future if you're collaborating then it's entirely possible your colleagues will have been making changes.
+It's therefore always useful to start a feature branch from a recent version of main (you never know a colleague may have implemented the feature or fixed the bug you're about to work on already)

 We'll now create and checkout the feature branch by typing: